ORCHESTRATE

 Page snapshot

-Screenshot of the ORCHESTRATE page showing system settings, install snippet, and execution controls.
+Screenshot of the ORCHESTRATE page showing deployment toggles and the generated install snippet.

 Main Content Area